NielsEngelhard/League-of-Letters/BACKLOG.md

 - multiple languages

 SHOULD
-- Support words with umlauts, but should parse them as normale words Ä = A (when cleaning and adding to database) - maybe save them with the umlaut and treat them the same when validating
 - Support multiple languages English, French and Deutsch at first
 - statistics regarding games played
 - bring your own word mode